oarepo/rfcs/README.md

 ### Step 1: Request an RFC

-##### Change requestor
+##### Requestor

 - [Open an issue](https://github.com/oarepo/rfcs/issues/new/choose).
-  - Document the 1) Motivation 2) Summary of proposed changes and 3) Resources
+  - Document the 1) Motivation 2) Summary of proposed changes and 3) Expected resources needed

 ##### [Platform architects](https://github.com/orgs/oarepo/teams/architects):

 - Label and assign the issue
-  - All new RFCs should have the "Proposal: Pending" label and a label for the product (e.g. "NR").
+  - All new RFCs should have the "Proposal: Pending" label and a label for the product if applicable (e.g. "NR").
 - Review the request
 - **If rejected**:
   - Add a justification to the comments of the issue.